Kervens Belfort

-Kervens Fils Belfort (born 16 May 1992) is a Haitian professional footballer who plays as a winger or forward for Lalitpur City.
+Kervens Fils Belfort (born 16 May 1992) is a Haitian professional footballer who plays as a winger or forward for Sabah.

 Club career

 Belfort has played for Tempête, Le Mans B, Le Mans, Sion, Grenoble, Fréjus Saint-Raphaël, Ethnikos Achna, 1461 Trabzon, Kerala Blasters, Syrianska, Zira and Jamshedpur.

 Belfort was said to be popular with fans at Kerala Blasters.

 After trialling with Bashundhara Kings, he signed for Abahani Limited Dhaka.

 In January 2022 he signed for Kelantan.

 On 31 July 2023, Belfort signed a contract with Indonesian Liga 2 club Sriwijaya.

 At the end of November 2023, Belfort joined fellow Liga 2 side Persijap Jepara.

 In August 2024 he signed for Indian club Calicut FC.

 In March 2025 he signed for Nepalese club Lalitpur City.

+In January 2026 Belfort signed for Malaysian club Sabah.

 International career

 Belfort made his international debut for Haiti in 2010, and has appeared in FIFA World Cup qualifying matches.